hackalog/bus_number/README.md

 --------

-<p><small>This project was built using <a target="_blank" href="https://github.com/hackalog/cookiecutter-easydata">cookiecutter-easydata</a>, an experimental fork of [cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science) aimed at making your data science workflow reproducible.</small></p>
+This project was built using <a target="_blank" href="https://github.com/hackalog/cookiecutter-easydata">cookiecutter-easydata</a>, an experimental fork of [cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science) aimed at making your data science workflow reproducible.